-The program fee for the Spring 2019 semester is \$33,942.00.
+The total cost of the program for 2015 spring semester is \$29,607.
 Students at Dickinson College will receive invoices from the Student Accounts Office that show credit for the \$300 confirmation fee and any applicable amounts from your financial aid package.